PhobGCC/PhobGCC-SW/PhobGCC/extras/README.md

 ### Cardinals

 `Cardinals` is a simple struct consisting of 4 variables, one for each direction.
-This is passed in during the configuration of your Extra so you can handle what happens with each direction accordingly.
+This is passed in during the configuration of your Extra where each direction correlates to which dpad button was pressed during the configuration button combo so you can handle what happens with each direction accordingly.

 ```c++
 struct Cardinals{